Winnode/Discord-auto-replay/README.md

 # Discord Auto-Reply Bot

-This project provides a bot that automatically replies to messages in specified Discord channels using OpenAI's GPT-3.5-turbo model.
-The bot can handle multiple Discord tokens and channels, and includes professional logging with colored output.
+This project provides a bot that automatically replies to messages in specified Discord channels using AI.
+The bot can handle multiple Discord tokens and channels

 ## Features